-At White Ash School, we understand that pupils are individual and unique, and learn in a variety of different ways.
-We aim to deliver a challenging and enjoyable English Curriculum, motivating and immersing our pupils in daily communication, reading, and writing experiences.
+At White Ash School, we understand that pupils are individual, unique and learn in a variety of different ways.
+We aim to deliver a challenging and enjoyable English Curriculum, motivating and immersing our pupils in daily communication, reading and writing experiences.

 Communication